Paul Sarcich : Represented Artist

 |

-Random Audio Sample: Fantasia on sea shanties (quintets: horn, 2 trumpets, trombone, tuba) by Paul Sarcich, from the CD Fable, fantasy and folksong |
+Random Audio Sample: West side story; arr. (sextets: horn, 2 trumpets, trombone, tuba, percussion) by Paul Sarcich, from the CD Compositions and arrangements.
+Disk 2 |

 Artist website: http://www.paulsarcich.com

 Paul Sarcich was born in Wellington, New Zealand, and embarked on a scientific career before switching to music.
 He began as a percussionist in military bands before progressing to an orchestral and freelance career.
-He studied percussion in the USA with Karen Ervin, and the UK with Michael Skinner, James Blades, Michael Frye, and Nicholas Cole.
+He studied percussion in the USA with Karen Ervin, and in the UK with Michael Skinner, James Blades, Michael Frye, and Nicholas Cole.
 His study in the UK was supported by awards from the Australia Council and the West Australian Arts Council.

-He is largely self taught as a composer, although he studied with Leonard Salzedo in the UK.
+He is largely self-taught as a composer, although he studied with Leonard Salzedo in the UK.
 Most of his work has been commissioned, and much of it broadcast on radio and TV, as have been most of his arrangements, reflecting his experience of both commercial and symphonic music.
 A large number of arrangements of his have also been featured by ensembles and orchestras.

 Sarcich's music is noted for its rhythmic and dramatic flair, and his output particularly reflects his performance background in percussion, brass, and voice, together with his orchestrational ability.